mworks/mworks.github.io/_posts/2009-02-16-first-post.markdown

 ---
 layout: post
-title: Welcome to 'The MonkeyWorks Application Suite'
+title: Welcome to 'The mworks Application Suite'
 ---

-The MonkeyWorks Application Suite is going to be an awesome project.
+The mworks Application Suite is going to be an awesome project.